Skip to content

 The default output map path containing the optimized centerline locates /tmp/autoware_static_centerline_generator/lanelet2_map.osm.
 If you want to change the output map path, you can remap the path by designating <output-osm-path>.

 By specifying start-pose, goal-pose, and goal-method, the centerline from start-pose to goal-pose can be embedded. <start-pose>, <goal-pose> are entered like [position.x, position.y, position.z, orientation.x, orientation.y, orientation.z, orientation.w] with double type.
 In order to run smoothly to the goal pose, goal-method is used.
 Only path_generator or behavior_path_planner can be entered for <goal_method>.
+In <lanelet-sequence>, you can specify the lanelet_ids for the static centerline to be embedded like "100,101,102".
+The input route must be continuous and a drivable path.

 [!WARNING] If the start pose is off the center of the lane, it is necessary to manually embed a centerline that smoothly connects the start pose and the start lane in advance using VMB, etc.